Anisa54/Pipeline_Galaxy/README.md

 Error Fixed: Renamed the datatype, fastqs.gz TO fastersanger saved new and ran FASTQC again

-Step 3: Allignment to refrence genome (hg38), created BAM file using BWA-MEM tool
+Step 3: Allignment to refrence genome (hg19), created BAM file using BWA-MEM tool
 Input: your fastersanger files (s)
 Ouput: BAM file created

-Step 4: Sort and index the BAM file
+Step 4: Sort and

 Type:Samtool sort
 click "sort BAM dataset"
 set the following: "BAM dataset to sort" --> your BAM file (output for allignment) click execute
     #sorted BAM = reads are on order by genomic cordinates

-Type: Samtool index
-click "Index BAM"
-set the following: "BAM file to Index" --> the sorted BAM from the previous step click execute
-    #Indexed BAM = Quick access to regions for variant calling

 Step 5:Post Allignment full QC